TEncDM: Understanding the Properties of the Diffusion Model in the Space of Language Model Encodings

 \section{Datasets}

-To evaluate the performance of our diffusion models we use three datasets in English language.
+To evaluate the performance of our diffusion models we use five datasets in English language.
+Two of them are unconditional: \textbf{ROCStories} and \textbf{Wikipedia}, and three are conditional: \textbf{QQP}, \textbf{XSum} and \textbf{Wiki-Auto}.
 The \textbf{ROCStories} \cite{rocstories} dataset contains 98k five-sentence commonsense fictional stories, that capture causal and temporal relations between daily events.
+The \textbf{Wikipedia} dataset is obtained from the ROOTS corpus \cite{bigscience}, it is a collection of over 2 million cleaned articles from the Wikipedia platform.
 The subset of \textbf{QQP} \cite{qqp} dataset, proposed in \cite{diffuseq}, consists of 144k question pairs from the Quora platform that are paraphrases of each other.
-The \textbf{XSum} \cite{xsum} dataset is used for summarization problem and it contains 204k BBC articles, which are provided as document and summary pairs\footnote[1]{All the datasets we use in this work are publicly available under a creative commons or an open source license.}.
-The detailed statistics for each dataset can be found in Appendix \ref{app::datasets}.
+The \textbf{XSum} \cite{xsum} dataset is used for summarization problem and it contains 204k BBC articles, which are provided as document and summary pairs.
+The \textbf{Wiki-Auto} \cite{wiki_auto} dataset consists of aligned sentences from complex and simplified Wikipedia\footnote[1]{All the datasets we use in this work are publicly available under a creative commons or an open source license.}.
+The detailed statistics for each dataset can be found in Appendix F.